Georgina Mazzeo Flashes Ample Underboob In A Sexy Strapless Charcoal Bikini

 Instagram sensation Georgina Mazzeo showed serious skin in her January 30 upload.
-The Venezuelan bombshell wowed her 2.8 million followers with the new post where she rocked a strapless bikini that flashed some of her best assets.
+The Venezuelan bombshell wowed her 2.8 million followers with the new post wherein she rocked a strapless bikini that flashed some of her best assets.

 In the new photo, Georgina posed outside and leaned against the stucco wall of a beautiful home.
 She wore a charcoal-colored two-piece that had a unique design.
 Her strapless top had a small silver ring at the center of her chest and had cutouts on the side just under her arms.
 The tiny top wasn't large enough to contain the model's chest, which resulted in an ample amount of underboob popping out from the suit.

 Her bikini bottoms were high-waisted and covered up her bellybutton.
-The sides were sealed together by lengthy strings that were tied into bows.
-The bottoms of the strings were sealed off with gold caps.
-Georgina paired the swimsuit with a thin bracelet which she wore on her left wrist.
+The sides were sealed together by lengthy strings that were tied into bows while the bottoms of the strings were sealed off with gold caps.
+Georgina paired the swimsuit with a thin bracelet, which she wore on her left wrist.
 She also sported simple heart earrings that matched her bathing suit.

-Georgina wore her long dark locks down and straight, with a slight curl at her tips.
-She stared into the camera with a blank face and parted her lips just slightly.

 "You are too much," one fan wrote.